Watchkeeper is a certified Uncrewed Aircraft System (UAS) that provides the Army’s Land Tactical Deep Find capability.

 In 2000, the MoD awarded £3.5 million study contracts for Watchkeeper to BAE, Lockheed Martin, Northrop Grumman and Thomson Racal Defence.

-BAE proposed the RQ-1 Predator and AAI Shadow
+BAE; Proposed the RQ-1 Predator and AAI Shadow

-Lockheed Martin, the EADS Eagle and Meggitt Spectre 3
+Lockheed Martin; The EADS Eagle and Meggitt Spectre 3

-Northrop Grumman, the Fire Scout and RUAG Ranger
+Northrop Grumman; The Fire Scout and RUAG Ranger

-and, Thales, the Lydian Hermes 450 and 150.
+Thales; The Lydian Hermes 450 and 180.

-Watchkeeper was notionally a British Army capability but as with FRES and many other projects at the time, there was a joint element.
-With experience from Kosovo still relatively fresh, the RAF were reportedly interested in its bomb damage assessment and target designation capabilities.
 For the RN, the Watchkeeper User Requirements Document (URD) included a range of maritime and littoral battlespace capability requirements, in addition to applicability for a maritime deployed force (Royal Marines).

-In 2001, the MoD indicated that Watchkeeper was to be accelerated with a planned FOC in 2007 and IOC in 2005.
 Assessment Phase contracts were let to BAE Systems, Lockheed Martin, Thales and Northrop Grumman, after which two would be down-selected.

 Raytheon and General Atomics conducted a study on the feasibility of controlling an RQ-1 Predator using the ASTOR mission system, they suggested this capability could be rolled into Watchkeeper.